learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 #### How to install a gem?

+We are going to use the `mail` gem.
+One way of installing it would be to run `gem install mail` in your terminal.

+Assuming you have a application the other way would be to add `gem 'mail', '~> 2.6', '>= 2.6.3'` (which is the current version of the gem) to your `GEMFILE`.
+This makes sure who ever uses your application would also use the same version of the gem.

 ### What is Bundler?

 Bundler is a way to handle code dependencies.
 To see why that's a big deal, let's try to understand the problem a bit.

 ### The problem
 Imagine you're writing an amazing app.
-This app, being built on the shoulders of giants, requires OTHER code to work.
+This app, being built on the shoulders of giants(gems), requires OTHER code to work.
 If it's a web app, maybe you'll be using the incredible [Sinatra](http://www.sinatrarb.com/) gem.
 Need a database?
 Try the [Sequel](https://github.com/jeremyevans/sequel) gem.

 One way to handle this, is to have a note in your README, with something like, "Hey, install Sinatra and Sequel".